 (d) the generation of revenue from data collected using the digital service.

-Specifying digital services by instrument
+Digital services determined by Minister

-(6) The Minister may, by legislative instrument, specify that a kind of digital service is a digital platform service if the Minister is satisfied that it is appropriate to apply provisions of this Schedule to the digital service to provide adequate protection for the community.
+(7) The Minister may, by legislative instrument, determine that a kind of digital service is a digital communications platform if the Minister is satisfied that it is appropriate to apply provisions of this Schedule to the digital service to provide adequate protection for the Australian community.

-(7) The Minister must consult the ACMA before the Minister makes an instrument under subclause (6).
+(8) The Minister must consult the ACMA before the Minister makes an instrument under subclause (7).

-5 Interactive feature
+6 Meaning of interactive feature

 For the purposes of this Schedule, a digital service has an interactive feature if at least one of the following applies to the digital service:

-(a) the digital service allows end-users to post content on the digital service;
+(a) the digital service allows an end-user to post content on the digital service, other than as part of gameplay;

-(b) the digital service provides a means for end-users to share, using the digital service, content that is provided on the digital service with another end-user of the digital service;
+(b) the digital service provides a means for an end-user to share, within the digital service and other than as part of gameplay, content that is provided on the digital service with another end-user;

 (c) the digital service makes: